Indiana Church That Had Anti-LGBTQ Sign Gets Evicted From Its Building

-An Indiana church that had an anti-LGBTQ sign on its marquees has been evicted from its building, The Hill is reporting.
+An Indiana church that had an anti-LGBTQ sign on its marquee has been evicted from its building, The Hill is reporting.

-For who knows how long, churches have been putting up signs outside their buildings.
+For decades, churches have been putting up signs outside their buildings.
 Most are mundane, offering information about the pastor’s name, or when services are held.
 Others have Bible verses or uplifting sayings.
 Some have been attention-getting.
 But the message on the sign outside Remnant Fellowship Church in Auburn, Indiana, is a little more direct.

 “LGBTQ is a hate crime against God.
 Repent.”

-The sign drew plenty of attention around the northern Indiana city, about halfway between Chicago and Toledo, according to WANE-TV (Fort Wayne).
+The sign drew plenty of attention around the northern Indiana city, about halfway between Chicago and Toledo, according to WANE-TV.
 Area resident Tiffany Johnston, who snapped a photo of the sign and shared it with local media, was not amused.

 “It makes me upset.
 I’m outraged and disgusted by it.
 It’s judging people.
 I felt judged and I’m not even in that community.
 But I have family members that are.
 So it really really upset me.
 I don’t think it should be up here.
 I think it should be taken down because all it’s doing is spreading hate.”